cosmos/cosmos-sdk/README.md

 go get -u github.com/tendermint/basecoin/cmd/basecoin
 ```

-In some cases, if that fails, or if another branch is required,
+In some cases, if that fails, or if another branch is required, you may have to compile from source.
-we use `glide` for dependency management.

-The guaranteed correct way of compiling from source, assuming you've already
-run `go get` or otherwise cloned the repo, is:
+You will first need to install the Golang package manager [`glide`](https://github.com/Masterminds/glide).

 ```
+cd $GOPATH
+git clone git@github.com:tendermint/basecoin.git
-cd $GOPATH/src/github.com/tendermint/basecoin
+cd src/github.com/tendermint/basecoin
 git checkout develop # (until we release tendermint v0.9) make get_vendor_deps make install